nicolaei/master/docs/thesis/source/01_introduction.md

    that needs to be met when scanning from an access point and possible problems that we might face.

- - **Possible Measurement Strategies and Discovery Methods** - A look into different scanning strategies from existing litterature and how to measure if we're meeting the defined requirements.
+ - **Possible Measurement and Discovery Strategies** - A look into different scanning strategies from existing litterature and how to measure if we're meeting the defined requirements.

  - **Implementation** - A look into how the experiments were implemented.